My Grandson Myself

 - Milestone Comics Icon series.
 The title character started off as "Augustus Freeman" in Civil-War-Era America and made a habit of this sort of identity change.
 By the time the comic started in the late 20th century, he was Augustus Freeman IV.

 - The title character of Supreme, aka Ethan Crane, due to his powers, ages very slowly, and, despite being born in 1920, looks to be in his mid-to-late thirties.
 When he met the universe's now elderly Expy of Lana Lang inhabited by the spirit of the Lex Luthor Expy, in the late 90s, she briefly recognises him as her old friend Ethan Crane, but then assumes he must be Ethan Crane's son since Ethan couldn't possibly look the same as he did decades ago.
 For the rest of the series he goes by the name "Ethan Crane Jr.", posing as his own son.
 It's helped by the fact that Supreme, and therefore "Ethan Crane Sr." disappeared into space in the late 60s, and only returned over twenty years later.
+Although we later learn he never bothered to make up a name for his mother.

 - Hawkman started doing this after the Golden Age Hawkman from the 1940s was retconned into being the same character as the currently active Hawkman.